magneticio/vamp.io/content/documentation/using vamp/v0.9.4/breeds.md

 - [Ports](/documentation/using-vamp/v0.9.4/breeds/#ports): a map of ports your container exposes.
 - [Dependencies](/documentation/using-vamp/v0.9.4/breeds/#dependencies): a list of other breeds this breed depends on.
 - [Environment variables](/documentation/using-vamp/v0.9.4/environment-variables/): a list of variables (interpolated or not) to be made available at runtime.
+- [Health checks](/documentation/using-vamp/v0.9.4/health/): a list of health checks to perform on this breed (note that these will be overridden by health checks defined on the service or cluster level)

+{{< note title="System breeds" >}}
+The breeds listed below are required by system workflows and should not be deleted:

+* allocation
+* health
+* kibana
+* metrics
+* vamp-workflow-javascript
+{{< /note >}}

 ## Deployable